Optimal Algorithms for Geometric Centers and Depth: The Tukey ball and center ball as implicit s

 For a parameter $k$, recall that our goal is to compute the largest ball which lies inside all open halfspaces containing more than $n-k$ points of $\PS$.
 From the discussion above, in the dual this corresponds to the following problem.

 \begin{problem} \problab{center:ball} Let $\PS \subset \R^d$ be a set of $n$ points in general position.
-The goal is to compute the ball $\Ball$ of largest radius such that: \begin{compactenumI} \item each vertex of the $k$-top level $\TY{k}{\Dual{\PS}}$ lies below the bottom branch of $\Dual{\Ball}$, and \item each vertex of the $k$-bottom level $\BY{k}{\Dual{\PS}}$ lies above the top branch of $\Dual{\Ball}$. \end{compactenumI} \end{problem}
+The goal is to compute the ball $\Ball$ of largest radius such that: \begin{compactenumI} \item each point of the top $k$-level $\TY{k}{\Dual{\PS}}$ lies below the bottom branch of $\Dual{\Ball}$, and \item each point of the bottom $k$-level $\BY{k}{\Dual{\PS}}$ lies above the top branch of $\Dual{\Ball}$. \end{compactenumI} \end{problem}

 \begin{lemma} \lemlab{center:ball} Let $\PS \subset \R^d$ be a set of $n$ points in general position and $k \leq n$ a parameter.
-The center ball can be computed in $O(n^{d-1} \log n)$ expected time. \end{lemma} \begin{proof} As usual, we use \lemref{chan:implicit} to solve the dual problem (this problem is \LP{}-type with constant combinatorial dimension, where the constant depends on $d$).
-The input consists of a simplex $\Cell$.
-A given input can be decomposed using cuttings, as in the algorithms for \thmref{discrete:yolk} and \thmref{cont:yolk}.
+The center ball can be computed in $O(n^{d-1} \log n)$ expected time. \end{lemma} \begin{proof} As usual, we use \thmref{l:p:implicit} to solve the dual problem (this problem is \LP{}-type with constant combinatorial dimension, where the constant depends on $d$).
+The input consists of a simplex $\Cell$, the set of hyperplanes $H = \Dual{\PS} \cap \Cell$ intersecting $\Cell$, and the number of hyperplanes lying above and below $\Cell$.
+A given input can be decomposed using cuttings, as used in previous algorithms.

 We sketch the decision procedure.
-Let $H = \Dual{\PS} \cap \Cell$.
-Assume that we also know the number of hyperplanes lying below and above $\Cell$.
 We are also given a candidate ball $\Ball$.
-The algorithm computes the zone $\ZoneY{\BX{\Cell}}{H}$ and computes the level of each vertex of $\ZoneY{\BX{\Cell}}{H}$ inside $\Cell$.
-If we find a vertex of either the $k$-top or $k$-bottom level which also lies inside $\Dual{\Ball}$, we report the violated constraint.
-Otherwise, if we find a vertex of the $k$-top level lying above the top branch of $\Dual{\Ball}$ or a vertex of the $k$-bottom level lying below the bottom branch of $\Dual{\Ball}$, then the solution $\Ball$ is also deemed infeasible.
+The algorithm computes the zone $\ZoneY{\BX{\Cell}}{H}$ and computes the level of each vertex of $\ZoneY{\BX{\Cell}}{H}$ inside $\Cell$ (taking into account the number of hyperplanes above and below $\Cell$).
+If we find a vertex of either the top or bottom $k$-level which also lies inside $\Dual{\Ball}$, we report the violated constraint.
+Otherwise, if we find a vertex of the top $k$-level lying above the top branch of $\Dual{\Ball}$ or a vertex of the bottom $k$-level lying below the bottom branch of $\Dual{\Ball}$, then the solution $\Ball$ is also deemed infeasible.
 This decision procedure can be implemented in $O(\cardin{H}^{d-1} \log \cardin{H})$ expected time. \end{proof}